"More than stupid": Russian fans thumb nose at "humiliating" Olympic ban

 As their home country's pairs skaters took the ice Wednesday inside the Gangneung Ice Arena, Russians decorated in the colors of their flag packed the stands, whooping and whistling with approval.

-As punishment for a state-sponsored doping scandal stemming from the 2014 Sochi Olympics in Russia, the International Olympic Committee banned Russian athletes from competing under their nation's delegation in PyeongChang.
-Instead, about 170 Russian athletes eligible here must wear nondescript white and gray uniforms and represent a team unceremoniously named the Olympic Athletes From Russia, or OAR.
+The International Olympic Committee had banned Russian athletes from competing under their nation's delegation in PyeongChang as punishment for a state-sponsored doping scandal stemming from the 2014 Sochi Olympics in Russia.
+Instead, about 170 Russian athletes eligible here must wear nondescript white and gray uniforms and represent a team unceremoniously named the Olympic Athletes from Russia, or OAR.

 Russian fans, thumbing their noses at the IOC, describe it as "humiliation," spurning the penalty by filling venues with colorful winter apparel in Russia's white, blue and red, chanting "Russia!" in unison and sporting pro-Russian slogans such as "Russia in My Heart" as their athletes enter arenas.